capistranojp/GGG/README.md

 Hello!

-I'm John Patrick Capistrano this is only a test.
+I'm Isho! this is only a test.

 I'm currently testing using API's and Website DEPLOYMENT.